Jordan's Prince Hamzah swears allegiance to king, says royal court | DW | 05.04.2021

-Jordan's royal palace says King Abdullah II's half brother Prince Hamzah has pledged his support.
+The royal palace says Prince Hamzah has signed a letter of allegiance to King Abdullah.
 Hamzah was accused of aiding a plot to "destabilize the kingdom's security."

 Prince Hamzah has signed a letter in which he pledges unfailing support to the king, the royal court said on Monday, after the prince was accused of fomenting instability in Jordan.